constantin2810/milestone-project-2/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The main colours used are blue and pink.
+        -   The main colours used are blue-blueviolet and pink.
     -   #### Typography
         -   The 'Bona Nova', serif font is the main font used throughout the whole website.
     -   #### Imagery